Website icon Xpert.Digital

-Update & NEW: Solar obligation in Brandenburg planned for 2024 🌞
+Update & NEW: Solar panel mandate planned for 2024 in Brandenburg 🌞

 More about it here:

-Along with Schleswig-Holstein, Brandenburg produces more than twice as much electricity as it actually needs.
-Other federal states such as Hesse or Thuringia have to obtain the additional electricity they need from other federal states or from abroad.
+Brandenburg, along with Schleswig-Holstein, produces more than twice the amount of electricity it actually needs.
+Other German states, such as Hesse and Thuringia, have to import their additional electricity from other states or from abroad.

-According to the iwd (information service of the German Economic Institute), Brandenburg, as the frontrunner, produced around 34,000 gigawatt hours (GWh) more electricity than it consumed in 2016.
-Hesse, on the other hand, had to purchase almost 21,000 GWh in 2017.
+According to the iwd (Information Service of the German Economic Institute), Brandenburg, the leading region in Germany, produced around 34,000 gigawatt hours (GWh) more electricity than it consumed in 2016.
+Hesse, on the other hand, had to purchase almost 21,000 GWh more in 2017.

-At the end of 2018, power generation systems based on sun, wind, biomass and other renewable energy sources with more than 11,200 megawatts were installed in the country.
-And so far without a solar obligation !
-These generated an estimated 18 terawatt hours of electricity.
-Wind energy contributed to this with around 12 terawatt hours, solar energy with almost 3 terawatt hours and bioenergy with more than 3 terawatt hours.
-That was mathematically enough to supply all end customers in Brandenburg with renewable electricity in 2018.
-According to the MLUK, Brandenburg has achieved its stated goal of 100% coverage of final energy consumption from renewable energies for the first time and significantly earlier than planned.
+At the end of 2018, more than 11,200 megawatts of electricity generation capacity based on solar, wind, biomass, and other renewable energy sources were installed in the state.
+And this was achieved without any solar mandate !
+These plants generated an estimated 18 terawatt-hours of electricity.
+Wind energy contributed around 12 terawatt-hours, solar energy almost 3 terawatt-hours, and bioenergy more than 3 terawatt-hours.
+This was theoretically enough to supply all end consumers in Brandenburg with renewable electricity in 2018.
+According to the Ministry of Agriculture, Environment and Climate Protection (MLUK), Brandenburg thus achieved its stated goal of 100% renewable electricity coverage for end-user energy consumption for the first time, and significantly ahead of schedule.

 (Source: Ministry of Agriculture, Environment and Climate Protection (MLUK) )

-Renewable energies account for 73.2% of gross electricity consumption in Brandenburg (2016).
-Even though Brandenburg has the most wind turbines after Lower Saxony, only 32.3% of renewable energies account for gross electricity generation.
-The largest share of 57.3% currently comes from coal energy.
+Renewable energies accounted for 73.2% of gross electricity consumption in Brandenburg in 2016.
+Although Brandenburg has the second-highest number of wind turbines after Lower Saxony, renewable energies only contribute 32.3% to gross electricity generation.
+Coal-fired power still accounts for the largest share at 57.3%.

-The expansion of renewable energies became one of the important measures of Brandenburg's climate protection policy
+The expansion of renewable energies has become one of the key measures of Brandenburg's climate protection policy.

-In comparison, solar energy has the greatest development of renewable energy sources in terms of primary energy consumption.
-In 2019, more than 38,900 photovoltaic systems with an output of 3,700 MW were installed in Brandenburg.
-The goal of Brandenburg's energy strategy was to generate around 3,500 megawatts using photovoltaic systems by 2030 and has already been achieved.
-With an average annual consumption of 4,000 kilowatt hours (kWh), this can supply 1 million private households with electricity for a year.
+Solar energy has seen the greatest growth among renewable energy sources in terms of primary energy consumption.
+In 2019, more than 38,900 photovoltaic systems with a capacity of 3,700 MW were installed in Brandenburg.
+The goal of Brandenburg's energy strategy, which aimed to generate around 3,500 megawatts using photovoltaic systems by 2030, has already been achieved.
+With an average annual consumption of 4,000 kilowatt-hours (kWh), this is enough to supply one million private households with electricity for a year.

 On March 19, 2021, the MLUK published the following press release: